IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 .. _cache-rate-limiting:

-Configure Your Dataverse Installation to use JCache (with Hazelcast as provided by Payara) for Rate Limiting
+Configure Your Dataverse Installation to Use JCache (with Hazelcast as Provided by Payara) for Rate Limiting
 ------------------------------------------------------------------------------------------------------------

 Rate limiting has been added to prevent users from over taxing the system either deliberately or by runaway automated processes.